jentery/engl425/index.md

 Before our meeting on Monday, January 18th, please:

 1. Skim the five [comics](#comics) we're studying this term.
 There's no need to read them quite yet, but please familiarize yourself with the authors, illustrators, publishers, and book descriptions (the "metadata," if you will, for each comic).
-2. Identify a comic or two that's not on our [list](#comics) but with which you're familiar.
+2. Identify a comic or two not on our [list](#comics) but with which you're familiar.
 Maybe you've read only an issue or strip of it.
 Or perhaps you're familiar with it in a more general sense: as something iconic or popular beyond a particular work.
 Come prepared to talk, if only briefly, about it during our meeting on the 18th.
 Ideally, it's published in America, written by someone in America, or illustrated by someone in America.
 (The industry's division of labour is worth noting here.
 The lone "auteur" model of artistic control and influence rarely, if ever, applies to mainstream comics, which are made by many people.
 Sometimes, however, an underground or independent comic is produced by one person.
 We'll get to that later in the term.)

 During our meeting, we'll talk about:

 1. Terms (such as grid, panel, gutter, and caption as well as strip, book, webcomic, and graphic novel) used to craft and study comics.
 2. Some histories of comics (starting with Hogarth's 18th-century engravings and Töpffer's 19th-century comic strips).
-3. Some techniques (like scripts, thumbnails, roughs, inking, and lettering) used to craft comics.
+3. Some techniques (like scripts, thumbnails, roughs, inking, and lettering) used to make comics.
 4. Our working assumptions about comics and contemporary America.
 5. How we might define comics (no small task!).